-A slightly more general situation for nominal letrec matching occurs, when the matching equations Γ_0 are compressed using a DAG.
-We construct a practically more efficient algorithm LetrecDag-Match from LetrecUnify as follows.
-First we generate Γ_1 from Γ_0 , which only contains flattened expressions by encoding the DAG-nodes as variables together with a unification equation.
+A more general situation for nominal letrec matching occurs, when the matching equations Γ_0 are compressed using a DAG.
+We construct a practically more efficient algorithm LetrecDagMatch from LetrecUnify as follows.
+First we generate Γ_1 from Γ_0 , which only contains flattened expressions by encoding the DAG-nodes as variables X together with an equation $X \doteq r$ for the subexpression, which results in a unification equation.
+This representation is no longer a letrec-matching problem, since there may be variables in the left and right-hand side of equations.
+However, it has structural properties inherited from the sharing.
 An expression is said Γ_0 -ground, if it does not reference variables from Γ_0 (also via equations).
-In order to avoid suspension (i.e. to have nicer results), the decomposition rule for λ -expressions with different binder names is modified as follows:
+In order to avoid suspension on the rhs (i.e. to have nicer results), the decomposition rule for λ -expressions with different binder names is modified as follows: